Tax season can be stressful, but after filing, you could end up with a refund from Uncle Sam – unless you’re an independent contractor.

 Remember when?
 Independent contractors who’ve been in the biz for a while may remember the 1099-MISC.
 While this form is still in use, the IRS no longer uses it for self-employment income as of the 2020 tax year.

-The IRS is still fine-tuning implementation, but down the road, freelancers who make just $600 through a single platform – think Uber, Etsy, or Facebook Marketplace – will get a 1099-K for that income.4
+Starting for tax year 2024, freelancers who make $5000 or more through a single platform – like Uber, Etsy, or Facebook Marketplace – will get a 1099-K for that income.4

-Remember: Even if you don’t qualify for a 1099-K in 2022, you still have to report that income to the IRS!
+Remember: Even if you don’t qualify for a 1099-K, you still have to report that income to the IRS!

 Self-employment tax forms for filing

 Once you receive all your 1099s (and any other documents), you’ll need to utilize special tax forms to file your taxes.
-If you’re using online tax software, it should find these forms for you.
+Online tax software should auto-populate these forms for you.

 You must report self-employment income on Schedule C on Form 1040.
 You’ll also use Schedule SE to calculate self-employment taxes – as long as you made $400 or more in net income.